 B. Numbers Mean A Lot to Recruiters

 Numbers justify what may seem like an opinion; they tend to make people believe what you say.
 For example, it would be an opinion to say that you have won many environmental awards.
-However, it would be more real stating that you have won specific environmental awards 3 times in 2017, 2019, and 2020.
+However, it would be more convincing to state that you have won specific environmental awards 3 times in 2017, 2019, and 2020.